ricsirigu/ricsirigu.github.io/src/data/blog/guide-to-understanding-eu-cybersecurity-standards-and-policy-essential-resources/index.md

 ---

+### 🟥 ESAs – Supervisors of Digital Resilience in Finance
+🔗
+- <a href="https://www.eba.europa.eu/" target="_blank" rel="noopener noreferrer">EBA (European Banking Authority)</a>
+- <a href="https://www.eiopa.europa.eu/" target="_blank" rel="noopener noreferrer">EIOPA (European Insurance and Occupational Pensions Authority)</a>
+- <a href="https://www.esma.europa.eu/" target="_blank" rel="noopener noreferrer">ESMA (European Securities and Markets Authority)</a>

+These three are collectively known as the **European Supervisory Authorities (ESAs)**.
+They’re responsible for implementing and enforcing the **Digital Operational Resilience Act (DORA)** across the EU’s financial sector.

+- **DORA** applies to **banks, insurance firms, investment platforms**, and also to **critical ICT service providers** (like cloud hosting, security monitoring, and analytics).
+- It sets mandatory requirements for **ICT risk management**, **incident reporting**, **operational resilience testing**, and **vendor oversight**.
+- Enforcement starts from **January 17, 2025**.

+> 🙅‍♂️ Who’s *not* covered by DORA?
+> DORA targets financial entities and critical ICT providers.
+If you're building general apps or SaaS tools outside of this space, DORA probably doesn’t apply — though resilience principles still do.

+---

+### 🟫 ECSO – European Cyber Security Organisation
+🔗 <a href="https://ecs-org.eu" target="_blank" rel="noopener noreferrer">https://ecs-org.eu</a>

+ECSO is a **public-private partnership** that brings together industry, research, and institutions to shape the EU’s cybersecurity policy, innovation funding, SME growth, and skills development.

+---

 ### 🇪🇺 EUR-Lex – The EU’s Legal Library
 🔗 <a href="https://eur-lex.europa.eu" target="_blank" rel="noopener noreferrer">https://eur-lex.europa.eu</a>
 Everything official and legally binding is published here: EU regulations, directives, delegated acts, and decisions.